 Located on the National Mall, the National Gallery of Art (NGA) is one of the largest museums in North America and the second most visited art museum in the country, behind the Met.
 It boasts one of the most expansive art collections in the nation, featuring paintings, drawings, prints, photographs, rare illustrated books, sculptures, medals, and decorative arts that trace the development of Western Art from the Middle Ages to the present.
 The massive collection includes the only painting by Leonardo da Vinci in the Americas as well as works by such masters as Titian, Raphael, El Greco, Goya, and Delacroix.

-Search the museum’s entire collection or take a virtual 3D tour of current exhibits featured on the NGA home page.
+Search the museum’s entire collection, take a virtual tour or browse exhibits featured on the NGA home page.
 When taking a virtual gallery tour, you can get a description of individual works in the gallery by clicking on the small colored dots associated with each work.
 Some buttons enable you to listen to an audio description or see related video clips.
 Be sure to select the “Learn more about this work” link to view a full-sized image of the work.

 Featured online exhibits